Haunted Halloween Theme Park Attraction

 - LECTER’S SLAUGHTERHOUSE.
 Step on these deadly docks and enter the world of the celebrity butcher taking wretched revenge on the bowels of society.

-2013 SCARE ZONES: The Halloween ambiance of Magic Mountain has tended to be restricted to discrete areas of the park during previous Fright Fests.
-This year, Six Flags promises to unleash the monsters throughout the park.
+The Halloween ambiance of Magic Mountain has tended to be restricted to discrete areas of the park during previous Fright Fests.
+More recently Six Flags unleashed monsters throughout the park, expanding the number of scare zones to seven in 2013.
+2014 scare zones have not been announced yet, but several from Halloween 2013 are likely to return:

 - GYPSY HOLLOW: Evil gypsies and werewolves own this territory and blood is their bounty.